collective/Products.PloneSurvey/README.rst

 Products.PloneSurvey - A survey tool for Plone
 ==============================================

-This package allows users to create a survey or simple form for collecting user's feedback.
+This package allows users to create a survey or simple form for collecting user's feedback: on a course, simple data collection etc..
 Surveys can be a simple single page, or a multi page survey with complex branching.

 Installation
 ------------